hmcts/design-system/app/views/components/key-information/README.md

 ## When to use this pattern

-The users attention needs to be focused on specific content within the body of a page.
+Users attention needs to be focused on specific content within the body of a page.

 This could be a summary of the page or key information the user should take away.